-Every effort is made to ensure the accuracy of information contained in the Brescia University Student Handbook at the time of publication.
+The Student Handbook is published by the Office of Student Affairs.
 The University reserves the right to make any change, revision or amendment to any part of the Student Handbook deemed necessary or desirable at any time and without prior notice.
 The Brescia University Student Handbook and the information contained herein are published solely for the convenience of students.

-The Student Handbook is published by the Office of Student Affairs.
 The official copy is the electronic copy accessible from the University's web page.
-The contents of the official copy on the University website supersede and replace all printed copies and all previous editions of the Student Handbook.
-If there is a conflict between the policies and regulations contained in the official Brescia University's Student Handbook and policies published in any document of a group or student organization, the policy published in the Student Handbook shall have precedence.
 In the event of a conflict between the official Student Handbook and any other official university source, the President of the University will determine the policy that will apply.